-Table 4 shows an independent samples t-test, which was used to compare the difference between male and female student on the level of cognitive component of the attitude towards the dress code in the faculty of education.
+Table 4 shows an independent samples t-test, which was used to compare the difference between male and female students on the level of cognitive component of the attitude towards the dress code in the faculty of education.
 The result shows that male students (n = 59) had a mean rating of 43.14, while female students (n = 61) had a mean rating of 44.49; t (877) = 0.97, p > 0.05 level of significance.
-Hence, the null hypothesis is rejected, which means that there is no significant difference between male and female student on the level of cognitive component of the attitude towards the dress code in the faculty of education.
+Hence, the null hypothesis is rejected, which means that there is no significant difference between male and female students on the level of cognitive component of the attitude towards the dress code in the faculty of education.

-Hypothesis 2: There is no significant difference between male and female student on the level of affective component of their attitude towards the dress code
+Hypothesis 2: There is no significant difference between male and female students on the level of affective component of their attitude towards the dress code

-Table 5: t-test comparison of the difference between male and female student on the level of affective component of the attitude towards the dress code in the faculty of education
+Table 5: t-test comparison of the difference between male and female students on the level of affective component of the attitude towards the dress code in the faculty of education